1819 Copiapó earthquake

 During April 1819, the area around Copiapó in northern Chile was struck by a sequence of earthquakes over a period of several days.
 The largest of these earthquakes occurred on 11 April at about 15:00 local time, with an estimated magnitude of 8.5.
 The other two events, on 3 April between 08:00 and 09:00 local time and on 4 April at 16:00 local time, are interpreted as foreshocks to the mainshock on 11 April.
 The mainshock triggered a tsunami that affected 800 km of coastline and was also recorded at Hawaii.
 The city of Copiapó was devastated.

 Tectonic setting

 Northern Chile lies above the destructive plate boundary where the Nazca plate is being subducted beneath the South American plate along the line of Peru–Chile Trench at about 8 cm per year.
 This part of the boundary is associated with many large megathrust earthquakes, including those in 1420 and 1922.

 Earthquake sequence

-The magnitudes of the two foreshocks is not known.
-The magnitude of the mainshock has been estimated to be 8.5.
-The earthquake sequence is thought to have ruptured the same part of the plate boundary as that ruptured by the 1922 Vallenar earthquake.
+The magnitudes of the two foreshocks is not known, while the mainshock's magnitude has been estimated at 8.5.
+The earthquake sequence is thought to have ruptured the same part of the plate boundary as the 1922 Vallenar earthquake.